 - 1 cup vegan granola (gluten-free, if desired)

-- Pour the coconut milk into a small saucepan and place over medium heat.
+- Pour the coconut cream into a small saucepan and place over medium heat.
 Stir in the pumpkin, maple, vanilla, cinnamon, nutmeg, ginger, allspice, and salt, to combine.
 Bring the mixture to a simmer, reduce the heat to low, and cook for several minutes, stirring occasionally.
-Pour into a bowl, and let cool completely.
-(Alisa's Note: Make sure the pumpkin mixture is very cool, and even chill it in the refrigerator for 30 minutes or so, if needed.
-If it is even a little warm, the CocoWhip might melt into it).

-- Once the pumpkin puree mixture has cooled, fold in about 1 cup of the CocoWhip until just combined.
-Cover and chill the mixture for two hours.
+- Once the pumpkin mixture is completely cooled, fold in about 1 cup CocoWhip until just combined - do not overmix it.

 - Layer the pumpkin mixture in serving dishes with the remaining CocoWhip and granola.
 Sprinkle with cinnamon and nutmeg, to serve.